amandasystems/oopsla-artefact/Artefact Overview.md

 Note that `oopsla-experiments.sh` is intended to be human-readable.

+Catra itself can also be used for benchmarking.
+A StarExec solver that runs the baseline backend is available in `catra-benches-starexec` (though not in the VM).

 #### Running the SMT-COMP benchmarks on Ostrich-Catra

 The runner script for the SMT-COMP benchmarks is in `~/ostrich-catra` of the VM.
 To execute it, simply `cd ~/ostrich-catra` and run `./run-ostrich-catra-scrambled`.
-The scrambler is used to scramble the order of the SMT-COMP instances and can be omitted if needed.
+The scrambler is used to scramble the SMT-COMP instances and can be omitted if needed.

 The directory `ostrich-catra-starexec` contains everything needed to run an experiment on StarExec.
 You can zip it using the corresponding `Makefile` inside the directory and upload the resulting file as a solver to StarExec, or use `ostrich-catra-starexec/bin/starexec_run_def` to run the experiments on your local machine.